Skip to content

 Program Overview

-Learn More About our Online B.S. – Nonprofit Certificate Program
+Learn more about our online B.S. in Strategic Communication – Nonprofit Certificate program

 The B.S. in Strategic Communication with Nonprofit Certificate program enables you to identify, create and implement consistent, cohesive messaging that advances your organization's goals.
 You will gain the foundational aptitude you need to serve as a respected member of any nonprofit organization, so you can advance in your current career or pivot into the rewarding sector of not-for-profit agencies.